minhhai2209/forge-docs-snapshot/mirror/manifest-reference/modules/confluence-content-property/index.md

 ```
 ```

-Now, indexed data is available to search in JQL, as in this example:
+Now, indexed data is available to search in CQL, as in this example:

 ```
 ```